Fenris42/Fenris42.github.io/index.md

 </section>

 # Bio
-IT systems engineer with a love of technology specializing in SaaS products, automation and programming.
-As an avid gamer, I have recently started a new adventure into game development using and expanding on my existing skill set.
+IT systems engineer with a love of technology specializing in SaaS products, automation, and programming.
+I’m also an avid gamer, and I have recently begun to venture into game development in order to hone and expand my skill set.